Risk management process

 - Aggregation at a Group level

-The BASF Group’s risk management process is based on the international risk management standard COSO II Enterprise Risk Management – Integrated Framework, and has the following key features:
+The BASF Group’s risk management process is based on the international risk management standard COSO II Enterprise Risk Management – Integrated Framework (2004), and has the following key features:

 - Risk management is the responsibility of the Board of Executive Directors, which also determines the processes for approving investments, acquisitions and divestitures.

-- The Board of Executive Directors is supported by the corporate divisions Finance, Strategic Planning & Controlling and Legal, Taxes & Insurance, as well as the Corporate Controlling unit and the Chief Compliance Officer.
+- The Board of Executive Directors is supported by the corporate units Finance, Corporate Controlling, Strategic Planning & Controlling and Legal, Taxes & Insurance, as well as the Chief Compliance Officer.
 They coordinate the risk management process at a Group level and provide the structure and appropriate methodology.
 Opportunity and risk management is thus integrated in the strategy, planning and budgeting processes.

 - A network of risk managers in the business and central units advances the implementation of appropriate risk management practices in daily operations.

-- The Risk Management Process Manual, applicable throughout the Group, forms the framework for risk management and is adapted by the business units to suit their particular business conditions.
+- The Risk Management Process Manual, applicable throughout the Group, forms the framework for risk management and is implemented by the business units according to their particular business conditions.

 - A catalog of opportunity and risk categories helps to identify all relevant opportunities and risks as comprehensively as possible.

-- Standardized evaluation and reporting tools are available for the identification and evaluation of risks.
-The aggregation of opportunities, risks and sensitivities at the division and Group level using a Monte Carlo simulation helps us to identify effects and trends across the organization.
+- We use standardized evaluation and reporting tools for the identiﬁcation and assessment of risks.
+The aggregation of opportunities, risks and sensitivities at the business and Group level using a Monte Carlo simulation helps us to identify effects and trends across the company.

-- As part of our strategy development, the Strategic Planning & Controlling unit conducts strategic opportunity/risk analyses with a ten-year assessment period.
-These analyses are annually reviewed during the course of the strategic controlling and are adapted if necessary.
+- As part of our strategy development, the Strategic Planning unit conducts strategic opportunity/risk analyses with a ten-year assessment period.
+These analyses are annually reviewed as part of strategic controlling and are adapted if necessary.